Common Lisp the Language, 2nd Edition

 package, other than possibly to remove the symbol currently the

-value of var by using unintern
+value of var by using unintern, the effects are

 unpredictable.